During the 2020 pandemic, I had time to contemplate my music library and listen to things not always at the top of the pile.

 Once again, the main problem is the reproduction, these dim sounds desperately need a remaster.
 Chris Sheridan’s extensive liner notes include many intriguing biographical details.
 There should be an authoritative biography of each member of this sextet, but that doesn’t seem to be the way it works in American music.

 Lee Konitz Figure & Spirit (1977).
 Noted Tristanoite Ted Brown joins Lee in the front line accompanied by a heavy black NYC rhythm section of Albert Dailey, Rufus Reid, and Joe Chambers.
 It’s a worthy listen, everyone is willing to make music together.
-The presence of Brown and those thorny unison heads and contrapuntal horn improvs perhaps make the affect more “Tristano” than needed; I would have preferred to simply hear Lee play standards with the cats the way he does on the classic LP Motion.
+The presence of Brown, thorny unison heads, and contrapuntal horn improvs perhaps make the affect more “Tristano” than needed; I would have preferred to simply hear Lee play standards with the cats the way he does on the classic LP Motion.

 The opening “Figure & Spirit,” based on “Body and Soul,” begins straight out with Lee blowing his slightly chilly but nonetheless beautiful and soulful lines over Dailey’s conventionally excellent comping; this special effect is the most memorable moment on the LP.